 A single pendant light can have the opposite effect, leaving too many shadows and patches of darkness.
 Instead, opt for multiple pendant lights running the length of your hall.
 This will draw the eye into the space and feel much warmer and inviting.

-In this high-traffic area, it’s worth investing in a quality scrubbable or wipeable paint.
+In this high-traffic area, it’s worth investing in a quality scrubbable or wipeable paint or even a durable hallway wallpaper.
 This way, any muddy splashes or little fingerprints can be easily wiped away.

 Alternatively, wood panelling can help to keep your walls in good condition.
 Try to opt for panelling that suits the age and history of your property.